English and American Studies (BA)

 Can be combined*

-Archaeological Sciences (BA), Book Studies (BA), French Studies (BA), German Language and Literature (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Italian Studies (BA), Japanese Studies (BA), Cultural Geography (BA), Cultural History of Christianity (BA), Art History (BA), Latin Philology (BA), Computational Linguistics (BA), Medieval Latin and Neo-Latin (BA), Scandinavian Studies (BA), Business and Economics (BA), Oriental Studies (BA), Education (BA), Philosophy (BA), Political Science (BA), Chinese Studies (BA), Sociology (BA), Theatre and Media Studies (BA)
+Archaeological Sciences (BA), Book Studies (BA), Computational Linguistics (BA), Digital Humanities and Social Sciences (BA), French Studies (BA), Cultural Geography (BA), German Language and Literature (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Islamic-Religious Studies (BA), Italian Studies (BA), Japanese Studies (BA), Cultural History of Christianity (BA), Art History (BA), Latin Philology (BA), Medieval Latin and Neo-Latin (BA), Business and Economics (BA), Oriental Studies (BA), Education (BA), Philosophy (BA), Political Science (BA), Chinese Studies (BA), Scandinavian Studies (BA), Sociology (BA), Theatre and Media Studies (BA)

 *These courses are scheduled in such a way that the subjects can usually be combined without overlapping.